-The "information explosion" in recent decades has made it impossible for practicing physicians (even specialists) to keep up with all the information potentially at their disposal.
-As a result, it is not surprising that empirical studies have shown that physicians do not always make optimal decisions.
-Thus, medical expert systems are now available to support - not replace - physicians and healthcare providers in their goal of providing the best possible healthcare to every patient.
+The "information explosion" in recent decades has made it impossible for practicing physicians (even specialists) to keep up with all the information which would be potentially useful in making optimal clinical judgements.
+As a result, it's not surprising that empirical studies have demonstrated that physicians do not always make optimal decisions.
+Medical Expert systems are intended to support (not replace) physicians and healthcare providers in their goal to provide consistently optimal healthcare to every patient.
 Knowledge Engineering in Health Informatics is a guide to the creation of such systems.
-Presenting the core material for courses such as Medical Knowledge Engineering and Expert System Development, it allows non-experts to make diagnostic decisions with the precision and accuracy of medical experts thanks to the help of the computer.
+The core material for courses such as Medical Knowledge Engineering and Expert System Development, it allows non-experts (assisted by computer) to make diagnostic decisions with the precision and accuracy of medical experts.

 Le informazioni nella sezione "Riassunto" possono far riferimento a edizioni diverse di questo titolo.